civicrm/civicrm-user-guide/docs/contributions/manual-entry-of-contributions.md

 payments on each
 line.![image](../img/CiviCRM-Contributions-everydaytasks-batchentrycontrib.jpg)

-There are eight fields that appear for all batches.
+There are eight fields that appear for all batches:

-The **Contact** column is included for all batch types.
-In that column you can:
+-  **Contact**.
+In this column you can:
     -   start entering the name of an existing contact and CiviCRM will return a list of potential contact names for you to select, OR
     -   create a new contact by clicking the drop-down box for “-create new contact-“ and selecting the type of contact you want to create: **New Individual**, **New Organization**, or **New Household** and enter the information about the contact here.
     Note: If contact information such as phone number or email address are included in the grid profile, those values will be populated for an existing contact and can be updated as needed.
--   **Type:**This is the Financial Type and is called that in membership batches to distinguish it from Membership Type**.**
+-   **Financial Type**
 -   **Amount**
 -   **(Payment) Status**
 -   **Received – Date and Time**